cn0047/vo/README.md

 }
 ````
 `getRules` - required method,
-which return validation rules for properties of your value object.
+which returns validation rules for properties of your value object.
 <br>These rules - Symfony validators!
 So you have all power of Symfony validation in your VO!
 <br>List of all validation rules (constraints) available [here](http://symfony.com/doc/current/validation.html#basic-constraints).